Pizza hummus takes the spirit of pizza and adds it into everyone’s favorite dip.

 - Salt

-Finish with a drizzle of sun-dried tomato oil & sprinkling of red pepper flakes.
+Finish with a sprinkling of red pepper flakes and freshly chopped basil.

 Serving suggestions

-Trader Joe’s sells shelf-stable pizza crusts.
-They come two to a pack.
+There are many crust options out there, but Trader Joe’s sells shelf-stable pizza crusts that come two to a pack.

 Warm the crust for a few minutes on both sides until the slices get a little nutty brown on top.